ProGamerXbox/2D-coop-game/breakingdownproblems.md

 # Breaking down problems

+### Libraries

+- socket
+- pygame
+- ping

 ### Server side

 - what needs to be sent to the server

+- CHALLENGE AT THE END:
     - 1 server can host one match ?
         - don't have any solutions for now
+            - multiple lobbies

+- server instance
+- showing ping

 ### Map